techidaily/site-facebook-clips/source/_posts/in-2024-melody-seeker-find-mp3-on-fb.md

 Here are the steps that you will need to follow:

-* Open [SaveFrom](https://en.savefrom.net/69/)on your web browser.
+* Open [SaveFrom](https://en.savefrom.net/69/) on your web browser.
 Enter the copied Facebook video URL.
 * The downloader will process the video link and show the available download options.
 * Click the Download MP4 button to download the video.